11 Security Add-ons You Should Offer to Boost Your Hosting Revenue

 Customers want a dedicated security expert to handle security.
 That’s 24×7 monitoring, automatic file scans, integrity checks, regular domain reputation checks, vulnerability control, web attack protection and credentials management.
 It may be more profitable to outsource Managed Web Security to an expert.
 The service can either be optional for an existing plan, or a separate service with boosted security abilities.

 Managed VPS hosting is ideal for any user, regardless of technical level.
 Because the hosting provider handles technical server-related tasks, including service and OS components update, kernel patching, and HIDs setup.

-It continuously monitors for malware, finds and cleans viruses, web-shells, backdoors and hacker tools, thus preventing damage.
-It’s an instant help for compromised websites and a must-have for any web hoster.
+Continuously monitors for malware, finds and cleans viruses, web-shells, backdoors and hacker tools, thus preventing damage.
+It’s an instant help for compromised websites and a must-have for any hoster.

-Plesk already has Revisium Antivirus – a smart malware scanner with one-click automatic malware cleanup and domain reputation check.
+Plesk already offers Revisium Antivirus.
+This is a smart malware scanner with one-click automatic malware cleanup and domain reputation check.
 The Shared Hosting Edition enables feature management integrated with service plans.
 So, any server admin can configure the antivirus for each service plan.

 This lets you stay in control of security and functionality.
 It checks websites and identifies issues at the earliest.
 You can also easily embed the service into the hosting panel, available for customers by per-domain subscription.

 Patch vulnerabilities and fix misconfigurations of web apps to save a hacked website from a second attack.
 Web Application Firewall resolves these issues using virtual patching and traffic filtering.
 It can also be seamlessly integrated into the hosting panel.

 Sometimes, a CMS can’t update to the latest version.
 Because site owners want to keep old projects running under the same user account.
 So, the websites become vulnerable and threaten the neighbors.
 Virtual (or real) vulnerabilities patching is a lighter and cheaper solution than Web Application Firewall in this case.